spectrocloud/librarium/docs/docs-content/clusters/edge/edgeforge-workflow/palette-canvos/signed-content.md

 ## Limitations

-- This feature is only available to Edge hosts without a connection to Palette.
+- This feature is only available to airgapped Edge hosts without a connection to Palette.

 ## Prerequisites